-Vibratory feeders appeal to many applications, however there are some that provide to be more troublesome than others.
+Vibratory feeders appeal to many applications, however there are some that prove to be more troublesome than others.
 At Hoosier Feeder Company, we like to ask questions up-front to fully understand the application and easily avoid total project failure (i.e. building the feeder and system to find out that it does not work).
 When we consider project failure, realistically, it comes down to how seamlessly our system is integrated into our customers production line.
 You, our customer, can take steps along with us here at Hoosier Feeder Company to ensure your new feeder system easily adds value to your automation project.

 Here are a few reasons why vibratory feeders fail in the field: